-- 3.10 The site layout effectively provides access from each side of the site and provides separation from the traffic and the playground areas.
-The site is flexible with multiuse areas such as the pupil car park which is also dual use as a Multi-Use Game Area (MUGA). - 3.11 The site will have a vehicular access off Rhosnesni Lane which will provide access to the Pupil Drop Off area/ car park and to the Staff Car Park.
-There will also be a separate pedestrian access to the side of the access.
+- 3.11 The site layout has been amended slightly following comments made at the PAC stage and effectively provides access from each side of the site, and also creates separation between vehicles and the playground areas.
+The changes include: - The parking layout amended to accommodate the required number of spaces for parents, staff, taxis and coaches - Additional accesses off Westminster Drive and Rhosnesni Lane, with the use of oneway systems to ensure congestion is minimised - The school bus bays have been moved from Chester Road to a designated bus drop off area on the school site to improve safety and minimise congestion of Chester Road and the roundabout to the north - The addition of traffic calming measures - 3.12 It is noted that a travel survey was conducted, and this showed that 55% of children arrive by car and many are car-sharing or arriving by minibus.
+The scheme now provides 78 parent parking spaces, 37 staff parking spaces and coach parking. - 3.13 The site is flexible with multiuse areas such as the coach parking area also having a dual use as a Multi-Use Game Area (MUGA).
+There will be three vehicular accesses off Rhosnesni Lane which will provide separate accesses to the coach parking area, staff parking area and parent parking areas respectively.
+There will also be a separate pedestrian access to the side of the staff parking and parent parking accesses.
 There are large footpaths on both sides of Rhosnesni Lane and therefore the pedestrian link into the site will be safe and convenient.
-The car park and drop off areas will ensure convenient flow of traffic and has been designed to ensure that there is more then enough car parking spaces to that cars will be able to easily pull into the site with no need for backing up on the main highway. - 3.12 Signage will be used to ensure the flow of traffic around the site so that drivers are concentrating on their surroundings.
-It is anticipated that a one-way system will operate. - 3.13 The existing bus stop on Chester Road will be extended to provide a coach parking area for up to 6 coaches.
-A pedestrian access will be provided from this to the school entrance.
-The cycle route and footway will be reconfigured but protected to provide for safe active travel.
-This location for the coach stop was selected so that it is located away from the main vehicular access and to avoid residential roads.
-Discussions are under way with the Local Highway Authority in terms of the setting out of this feature.
-The pathway through the POS will provide another safe pedestrian route.

-3.14 There will be a separate pedestrian access to the south of the school off Westminster Drive.
-The range of entrances ensure that the site is easily accessible from all sides and spaces them out well so that persons accessing the site should be in close proximity to one of the pedestrian accesses from whichever way that they are approaching the site.
+The site layout and parking areas will ensure convenient flow of traffic and has been designed to ensure that there are sufficient parking spaces to allow cars to easily be able to pull into the site with no need for backing up on the main highway. - 3.14 Signage will be used to ensure the flow of traffic around the site so that drivers are concentrating on their surroundings, and it is anticipated that a one-way system will operate. - 3.15 There will be pedestrian access to the south of the school from Westminster Drive.
+The range of pedestrian entrances ensure that the site is easily accessible from all sides, and they are well spaced so that persons accessing the site should be in close proximity to one of the pedestrian accesses from whichever way that they are approaching the site.